ishrep/USoC_Project_Repo/README.md

 - Worked on several projects with HTML, CSS, JS, PHP, Photoshop
 - Working on sharpening up my coding skills on C/C++
-- Recently started with Python, R and learning various statistical techniques
+- Recently started with Python, R and learning various statistical techniques.